abdulahshoaib/sudoku-dos/README.md

 # sudoku-dos
-Sudoku game in Assembly 8086.
+Sudoku game in Assembly 8086 using txt and graphics mode.